lfpimenta/Js-unit-tests/tests/weekDayAssignment.md

 #### a.
 Add first test to assert monday
 Hints:
   * Make sure that weekday object is correctly instantiated
-  * Assert the result is the expected one see [this](https://github.com/lpimenta-ptc/Js-unit-tests/wiki#chai---assert) for more info
+  * Assert that the result is the expected one.
+See [this](https://github.com/lpimenta-ptc/Js-unit-tests/wiki#chai---assert) for more info

 #### b.
 Make testing fail and correct it again
 Steps: